Tips For Your Tattoo Day

 Can you tattoo over a scar?

 Yes, you can tattoo over a scar.
-Actually, tattoos over scars are a great way to conceal them.
-Consult with your tattoo artist before hand so a good game plan can be discussed and put into action.
+Consult with your tattoo artist beforehand so a good game plan can be discussed and put into action.

 Tattoo Aftercare